About 529 Plans

 No, 529 plan contributions are not deductible for federal income tax purposes.

 You can contribute to an Edvest 529 account by one of the following: check, an electronic funds transfer, establishing a recurring contribution, establishing payroll direct deposit, a rollover from another state's plan account, or redemption proceeds from a Coverdell Education Savings Account or qualified U.S. savings bond.
 Your contribution will be invested according to your Allocation instructions, which you may change at any time online, by telephone or by requesting and submitting the Change of Investment Form.
 For more information, click here.

 If you wish to make contributions to your Edvest account from your paycheck, first ask your employer if direct deposit is available, then log in to your Edvest account and follow the "Payroll Direct Deposit" instructions found by clicking the Profile & Documents link or request and submit the appropriate form by mail.

 Please visit Edvest at Work for more payroll direct deposit information.

 If you have forgotten your Username, please click here.

 If you have forgotten your password, please tell us your username and registered email address here.

-To change your password, log in here, choose a beneficiary and select "Profile and Documents," then "Password & Security Features" from the left hand navigation.
+To change your password, log in here, and follow the instructions.

 If your account has been locked, please contact the Plan at 1-888-338-3789 from 7:00 AM to 9:00 PM CT Monday to Friday, excluding holidays.
 We can assist you with unlocking your account.
 We apologize for the inconvenience.